munirrudy-sg/LanguageFriend/README.md

 To see the LanguageFriend app in action, check out our demo video:
 - [LanguageFriend Demo on YouTube](https://youtu.be/vptRdD3QK44?si=04TwyIxVXFekCUvL)

-You can also find the demo video and other important documents such as the gAI declaration in the "Deliverables" folder.

 ## Additional Information

 You can also navigate to additional pages by entering the paths `/about`, `/contact`, `/transcript`, and more in your browser.
 The routes are defined in the `app.py` file.